Haemobilia

 Haemobilia is a medical condition of bleeding into the biliary tree.
 Haemobilia occurs when there is a fistula between a vessel of the splanchnic circulation and the intrahepatic or extrahepatic biliary system.
 It can present as acute upper gastrointestinal (UGI) bleeding.
 It should be considered in upper abdominal pain presenting with UGI bleeding especially when there is a history of liver injury or instrumentation.

-First recorded in 1654 by Francis Glisson, a Cambridge professor.
+Haemobilia was first recorded in 1654 by Francis Glisson, a Cambridge professor.

 Presentation

 Quincke's triad of upper abdominal pain, upper gastrointestinal haemorrhage and jaundice is classical but only present in 22% cases.

 It can be immediately life-threatening in major bleeding.
 However, in minor haemobilia, patient is haemodynamically stable despite significant blood loss being apparent.

 Causes

 The causes of haemobilia include trauma (which can be accidental or iatrogenic due to procedures such as cholecystectomy), instrumentation (especially after ERCP), gallstone, inflammatory conditions ranging from ascariasis to PAN, vascular malformation, tumors, coagulopathy, and liver biopsy.